achoosen/Inflation/README.md

 - https://www.clevelandfed.org/indicators-and-data/inflation-expectations (Inflation expectations.xlsx)

 # Prerequisite
-MUST HAVE the .xlsx files in the same folder as Inflasi.ipynb
+MUST HAVE the .xlsx files (see above) in the same folder as Inflasi.ipynb